 It shall be the purpose of TRIO to help students adjust to new college life and to prepare them for career or transfer.

-Advisor: Abigail Holder, STC 285, ext.
-5716
+Advisors: Abigail Holder, STC 285, ext.
+5716 Andrea Egle, STC 287, ext.
+2952

 Waubonsee Veterans Club/SALUTE